Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Experiments

-\textbf{Training data: High-quality spatio-temporal annotations significantly boost grounding.} Without spatio-temporal (ST) supervision, the model exhibits substantially weaker performance, underscoring the necessity of Spatio-temporal annotations for effective grounding.
-Incorporating 9.6k filtered and rewritten \textit{VideoEspresso}~\citep{han2025videoespresso} samples enables the model to perform basic spatio-temporal reasoning, leading to improvements of +2.8\% mAM and +7.4\% mLGM.
-Building upon this, we further construct 5.9k high-quality Spatio-temporal annotations through our dedicated pipeline (as illustrated in Figure~\ref{fig:annotation}), which bring a larger gain of +5.4\% mAM and +10.4\% mLGM.
-This shows the effectiveness of our pipeline and the critical role of high-quality spatio-temporal supervision.
+\textbf{Training data: High-quality spatio-temporal annotations boost grounding.} Without spatio-temporal supervision, the model exhibits substantially weaker performance, underscoring the necessity of Spatio-temporal annotations for effective grounding.
+As shown in Table~\ref{tab:data_ablation}, incorporating 9.6k filtered and rewritten \textit{VideoEspresso}~\citep{han2025videoespresso} samples enables the model to perform basic spatio-temporal reasoning, leading to improvements of +2.8\% mAM and +7.4\% mLGM on V-STAR.
+Moreover, further adding our spatio-temporal annotations can yield gains of +5.4\% mAM and +10.4\% mLGM.
+This shows the effectiveness of our annotation pipeline and the critical role of high-quality spatio-temporal supervision.

+\textbf{Evidence faithfulness: Generated spatio-temporal evidence is concise and informative.} We analyze the generated evidence on a randomly sampled VideoMME subset of 150 questions.
+On average, the model produces 1.15 bounding boxes and 1.37 timestamps per instance.
+To assess the relevance of the identified evidence, we remove two frames temporally closest to each predicted timestamp.
+As shown in Table~\ref{tab:evidence_faithfulness}, removing evidence-related frames causes a larger performance drop than randomly removing the same number of frames, indicating that the generated evidence can capture some informative visual signals.

 \textbf{Test-time scaling with grounded evidence: Confidence-aware voting with \name{} outperforms naive majority voting.} Inspired by the scoring and adaptive voting mechanisms for video reasoning in CyberV~\citep{meng2025cyberv}, we introduce a confidence-aware voting scheme that leverages grounded evidence to verify predictions at inference, as shown in Figure~\ref{fig:vis_frame10} in the appendix.
-Details, including scoring schemes, prompts, and results on WorldSense and VideoMMMU are provided in Appendix~\ref{sec:ap_tts}.
+Details, including scoring schemes, prompts, and results on WorldSense and VideoMMMU, are provided in Appendix~\ref{sec:ap_tts}.